vasilakisfil/Introspected-REST/README.md

 ## Introduction
-We believe that REST defined by Roy was an extraordinary, a magnificent piece of work, much ahead of its time which took us 10+ years to understand what its capabilities are.
+REST defined by Roy was a magnificent piece of work, much ahead of its time which took us 10+ years to understand what its capabilities are.
 However, now, almost 20 years later this REST model shows its age.
 It's unflexibile, difficult to implement, difficult to test, with performance and implementation issues.